 Also, in many houses this can be important since even though drywood termite damage will not show on accessible wood members, but inaccessible wood members can be damaged or heavily infested.
-This is especially important on houses where local treatments were done recently or in the past which technically masks the real infestation and damage.
+This is especially important on houses where local treatments were done recently or those treatments were done in the past which technically masks the real infestation and damage.
 The same is true for houses with low percentage of accessible wood members for inspection.
-When there are houses with recent add-ons, the same concerns to that part of structure too.
-Also, if an inspector does limited inspection by just looking around some areas instead of checking the entire house, then localized drywood termite treatments should not be considered seriously.
+When there are houses with recent add-on, the same concerns to that part of structure too.
+Also, if an inspector does limited inspection by just looking around some areas instead of checking the entire house, then localized drywood termite treatments should not be considered at all!

 In practice however, it may be a challenge to find at least marginally intelligent persons who want to work as termite inspectors.
 One of the reasons for this is when you advertise “termite inspector” to hire people many do not want to apply for the job since it does not sound “cool”.
 They think “bug killer” is not a prestigious work while being a highly skilled. ethical and respected wood destroying organisms expert is much more difficult than get some “social science” or “psychology” junk degree.

-So, in general if you can check at least 30% of the wood members and the house does not have any drywood termite damage and has been that way in last 10 years or so, tenting it would be not intelligent decision, to say the least!
+So, in general if you can check at least 30% of the wood members and the house does not have any drywood termite damage on them and has been that way in last 20 years or so, tenting it would be not intelligent decision, to say the least!

-What’s the point of putting so much toxic chemical in the house especially when there are kids, elderly and people with health issues to stop damage when there is NONE NOW AND NONE PREDICTABLE FOR YEARS TO COME?
+What’s the point of putting so much toxic chemical in the house especially when there are kids, elderly and people with health issues to stop damage when there is NO DAMAGE NOW AND NONE PREDICTABLE FOR YEARS TO COME?

-Why assume drywood termite damage will happen in the future when in last 20 or 30 years no damage has happened?
+Why assume drywood termite damage will happen asap when in last 50 years no termite work was done and no damage has happened?
 I can tell you why!
 It’s funny because many in this business do not even know who they are and what is their profession.
 They think they are “exterminators”, “terminators”, “verminators”, “assassins of bugs”, and if they find even one wing of drywood termite in a 120 year-old house which has never been treated against any type of termites and no wood has been damaged during over a century, they still need to go and kill these 20 or so little drywood termites hiding in some corner which would die naturally in 2-3 years anyway without doing any damage at all.
 Well, I have a real good “revelation” to make for those Branch III termite inspectors who think if they find only one wing or couple of droppings without damage or possibility of it they have to go and tent a house — our profession is called “Wood Destroying Organisms Control“, it is not for “killing bugs” but controlling wood damage on structures caused by many organisms, and drywood termites are at the VERY end of that list!

 3:15 – Yes it completely dissipates, but after how much time?
 Are all areas free of Vikane or sulfuryl fluoride at the same time?
 NO!
 Previously, it clearly mentioned that the gas goes inside every single piece of wood in the house.
 Imagine if you submerged your house in water; water would then penetrate every single piece of wood in the house.
 When you removed the water and dried out your house by removing water molecules, it wouldn’t happen right away.
 How long might it take to make a piece of wood wet?
 Maybe a minute after we submerged it in, say, a swimming pool.
 Now how long will it take for that wet wood to dry out if we leave it there?
 Maybe 2 or 3 days, right?
 So, in open areas like the living room, attic, etc., the gas will go away faster, but inside the walls, inside the wood it penetrated, it will not dissipate right away.
 When certification is done about the concentration of sulfur fluoride prior to certifying the house as safe for re-entry, there is no requirement to do it in inaccessible areas.
 Also, even though it has to be done by a computer, that rarely happens in reality.
 Few check the “allowable concentration,” which the state lowers every year but still cannot make it zero, since even if Ag Department comes and checks after them, the concentration by that time will be low, anyway.
 Once asbestos was legal, too, wasn’t it?
 If they made legal concentration of sulfuryl fluoride zero, then fumigations would cost may be $20,000 each, since fumigators would need to come there every day for several days or even weeks to try and find ways to remove it from inaccessible areas from where the toxicity still remained.
 As a result, nobody would do tenting anymore, and tons of money we—pest control operators—pay to the state would be gone, too.